ad4game/phaser-a4g/README.md

 ```
 That's it!

-See demo page with this example code here: http://xmmorpg.com/phaser-a4g/
+See a demo page running the code from this game here: http://xmmorpg.com/phaser-a4g/

 A4g Phaser Plugin API
 =====================